Quicklist: Types of Jade Plants

 Portulacaria Afra Cascade

-The Cascade is known as the Prostrata, the Low Elephant Bush, or the Trailing Elephant Bush.
+The Cascade is known as the Prostrata, or the Trailing Elephant Bush.
 It is covered with rounded, fleshy leaves that grow from maroon/mahogany stems.
-It’s not grown as a flowering plant and can grow to 1 meter in size.
-It can be used for cascading over dry retaining walls.
+The plant displays well cascading over dry retaining walls.

 Portulacaria Afra Large Leaf